himanharsh/himanharsh/README.md

 - 👋 Hi, I’m Himanshu Harsh!
 - 👀 I’m interested in coding and web development.
-- 🌱 I’m currently learning CSS and C++.
+- 🌱 I’m currently learning web development, focusing on MERN Stack.
-- 📫 My tech journey -> C, Python, C++, HTML, CSS

 <!---
 himanharsh/himanharsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.